 Stain Prevention

 A high-quality sealer creates a protective barrier on the grout's surface, making it more resistant to stains from food, grease, and dirt.
-This translates to easier cleaning and less chance of permanent staining.
+This translates to easier cleaning and a lower chance of permanent staining.

 Reduced Cleaning Time